Amine-Itani/Quizzes/Quiz-016.md

 def averageLength(words):
     sum = 0
     avg = 0
-    for x in words: # iterate through every letter sum += len(x.strip()) # strip to not count spaces avg = sum/len(words) # length here is items in list (2 in this case) return avg
+    for x in words: # iterate through every letter for HL case sum += len(x.strip()) # strip to not count spaces avg = sum/len(words) # length here is items in list (2 in this case) return avg